burtlo/ruby-automation/day_01/02_rake.md

 Moving all text files (.txt) to the Desktop
 ```

-!SLIDE
+!SLIDE title

-# Review and Questions
+## Review and Questions